cz-it/aliyun-oss-golang-sdk/doc/tutorial/API-Reference-Bucket.md

 	SetWebsite(name, location, indexPage, errorPage string) (ossapiError *ossapi.Error) Set Bucket's Website pages. it will set index page to indexPage and 404 page to errorPage.

+return nil error when success.
+If failed return a ossapi.Error.
+##bucket.Delete

+	Delete(name, location string) (ossapiError *ossapi.Error)
+Delte bucket which named name and on location.
+If bucket has objects ,this action may be failed .

+return nil error when success.
+If failed return a ossapi.Error.

+## bucket.DeleteLifecycle

+	DeleteLifecycle(name, location string) (ossapiError *ossapi.Error)
+Delte all lifecycle rules on bucket which named name .After this, no object will be delte automaticly.

+return nil error when success.
+If failed return a ossapi.Error.

+## bucket.DeleteLogging

+	DeleteLogging(name, location string) (ossapiError *ossapi.Error)
+Close bucket's logging function. it is the same as bucket.CloseLogging

+return nil error when success.
+If failed return a ossapi.Error.

+##bucket.DeleteWebsite

+	DeleteWebsite(name, location string) (ossapiError *ossapi.Error)
+Delete bucket's website info.
+It is the same as bucket.SetWebsite with index and error "";

+return nil error when success.
+If failed return a ossapi.Error.

+##bucket.QueryACL

+	QueryACL(name, location string) (info *ACLInfo, ossapiError *ossapi.Error) Query Bucket's ACL information.
+The result is stored in info.

+	type OwnerInfo struct {
+    ID          string
+    DisplayName string
+	}

+	type AccessControlListInfo struct {
+	    Grant string
+	}

+	type ACLInfo struct {
+	    XMLName           xml.Name `xml:"AccessControlPolicy"`
+	    Owner             OwnerInfo
+	    AccessControlList AccessControlListInfo
+	}
+Owner store Owner Info, ACL is in AccessControlListInfo.Grant

+return nil error when success.
+If failed return a ossapi.Error.